Using Squish to automate macOS applications built with the 'Hardened Runtime'

 It effectively disables various features commonly exploited in security breaches.

-The steps required to make Squish's quickaddressbook example work with library validation enabled are explained further down on this page.
-Instead of signing everything, it is possible to set the following entitlement:
+(The steps required to make Squish's quickaddressbook example work with library validation enabled are explained further down on this page.)

 This command produces an output that looks something like this:

-In the output look for the line starting with 'CodeDirectory'.
-The 'flags' entry indicates which flags have been enabled.
-If the 'runtime' flag (0x10000) is present that means the application uses the hardened runtime feature.
+The flags entry indicates which flags have been enabled.
+If the runtime flag (0x10000) is present, the application uses the hardened runtime feature.
 If it is not set - like in the example output above - the application does not use the hardened runtime.

-To find out which entitlements are already enabled in your AUT, you can execute a command like this:
+To find out which entitlements are already enabled in for an executable:

 This produces output in the form of a plist file that looks like this: